Daredevil season 2: Writing

 It could easily become The Punisher story or the Elektra story that Matt cameos in, and not vice versa.
 So, we built it like a Matt story, in terms of what we wanted to put him through, where we wanted to get him, by the end of the season, and what we wanted to have him learn about himself, and we used an Elektra and Frank story throughout, to get him there [...] we talked about when we watch shows in 13 episode stretches, how do we watch them?
 What is an exciting structure that we would like to think about here?
 Do we divide it right down the middle?
 Do we do a three-act structure? [...]
 If you were to sit and watch 13 episodes, you would absolutely feel a structure, much like in the comics.
 That's what we did this season.

 Charlie Cox explained that with Wilson Fisk imprisoned following the first season, season two picks up with "the crime rate [having] plummeted.
 Things have returned to normal, if not better than normal", which is when Punisher is introduced, who makes Matt Murdock "question everything.
 Matt has to reevaluate who is [sic] and what he does".
 Jeph Loeb, head of Marvel Television, said that "if season one was really about Matt's decision to become a hero, then season two really became about what is it to be a hero."
 By introducing the Punisher and Elektra, the writers were able to "push and pull" on Murdock, contrasting their three ideologies—the Punisher seeing "justice in a very black-and-white kind of way", and Elektra living "more in the gray".
 On Elektra in particular, Loeb said that she has a very clear, self-motivated agenda, and she challenges Murdock's own agenda and "quest for justice.
 Who are you doing this for?
 Why are you doing this?
 What's the end goal that you're trying to achieve?"
-More backstory and story arcs had been created for the characters Nobu and Gao, but this was not used, which Nobu actor Peter Shinkoda attributes to Loeb not caring about Asian people.
+More backstory and story arcs had been created for the characters Nobu and Gao, but this was not used, which Nobu actor Peter Shinkoda attributed to Loeb not caring about Asian people.